manuganji/indiestack/README.md

 You can preview the production build with `pnpm run preview`.

 > To deploy your app to the cloud, check out [Next.js deployment documentation](https://nextjs.org/docs/deployment).

+## Using folder structure to set rules by exploiting Next.js Data Cache and React `cache`

+Public `layout` doesn't make any user specific requests.
+But `(app)/layout` does.
+This composition can be reused elsewhere in the folder structure too.

 ## Inspiration

 - [vercel/platforms](https://github.com/vercel/platforms)

 ## Settings